LezWatch/lezwatchtv-wporg/readme.txt

 == Description ==

 Being a queer female character on TV is more dangerous than being on the Titanic.
-Bury Your Queers by [LezWatchTV](https://lezwatchtv.com) allows you to show solidarity with fictional queer deaths.
+Bury Your Queers, by [LezWatchTV](https://lezwatchtv.com), allows you to show solidarity with fictional queer deaths.
+By querying the data provided at [LezWatchTV](https://lezwatchtv.com), the plugin will display the latest queer female death or the names of those who died on the day in years past.

-The data can be displayed via a widget or a shortcode:
+The data can be displayed via a widget or a shortcode.

-* the time since the last queer death and who it is
-* an 'on this day' display of who died on that day in previous years

 ==Changelog==